Table of contents

 The Open Alliance for Cloud Adoption (OACA) defines CMM as:

-A framework for identifying specific solutions to enterprise adoption of cloud/hybrid IT.
-The cloud maturity model (CMM) thereby seeds a road map to cloud adoption, pointing to potential gaps and possible frameworks and solutions to consider and identifying capabilities required to achieve specific levels of maturity and address targeted use cases.
+A framework for identifying specific solutions to enterprise cloud adoption stages.
+The cloud maturity model (CMM) thereby seeds a cloud transformation roadmap to cloud adoption, pointing to potential gaps and possible frameworks and solutions to consider and identifying capabilities required to achieve specific maturity levels and address targeted use cases.

-It describes the cloud maturity model as an effective means to analyze an organization’s current cloud state and plan the implementation of cloud technologies.
+It describes the cloud maturity model as an effective means of analyzing an organization’s current cloud state and planning the implementation of cloud technologies, from initial hybrid cloud maturity through advanced cloud operational maturity.

-With business objectives in consideration, a cloud maturity model perfectly defines the target state and offers a cloud transformation services to perform a gap analysis to reach the level of cloud maturity.
-However, it takes the services of a cloud infrastructure provider to model a practical cloud migration strategy.
+With business objectives in mind, a cloud maturity model precisely defines the target state and provides cloud transformation services to perform a gap analysis, enabling a comprehensive assessment of cloud maturity.
+However, it takes the services of a cloud infrastructure provider to model a practical cloud migration strategy that addresses cloud security maturity at every stage

-Besides, it precisely answers ‘how should a journey to cloud and hybrid IT look like’, for cloud users of all levels from beginners to mid-level to experienced.
+Besides, it precisely answers ‘How should a journey to cloud assessment and hybrid IT look like’ for cloud security maturity model users of all levels, from beginners to mid level to experienced, and ensures coherence across cloud adoption stages, hybrid cloud maturity, and cloud operational maturity.

 Useful Link: IAM Best Practices for Optimal Cloud Security